prasanna-muppidwar/Quotes-Application-in-Flutter/README.md

 # Quotes Application in Flutter

 I recently started Exploring Flutter and trying my hands on various screens and applications.
-This is of my First Application.
+This is one of my First Application.

-This app contains Image Slideshow , and fetched data through internet.
+This app contains
+Image Slideshow , and fetched data through internet.

 Also I tried my Best to keep the UI(User Interface) Clean.